evolang2024/evolang2024.github.io/index.md

 #               description: Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
 venue:
     header-1: How to Get Here
     body-1: Madison (pop. ~272k) is the capital of Wisconsin and the home of University of Wisconsin's flagship campus.
-The conference will be held at the Monona Terrace (designed based n Frank Lloyd Wright's plans) on the shores of Lake Monona.
+The conference will be held at the Monona Terrace--a beautiful conference venue designed by Frank Lloyd Wright on the shores of Lake Monona.
     header-2: Facilities & Accommodations
     body-2: We hope you enjoy the vibrant city of Madison.
 We invite you to take advantage of this time away from your daily lives to catch up on the latest